2003 Major League Baseball All-Star Game

 This All-Star Game marked the seventh All-Star appearance for the Naval Station Great Lakes color guard from Waukegan, Illinois, who this year was joined by police officers from the Kane County Sheriff's Department who presented the Canadian and American flags in the outfield.
-Both the five-man color guard and the sheriff's department officers accompanied Michael Bublé, who sang O Canada, and Vanessa Carlton, who sang The Star-Spangled Banner.
+Both the five-man color guard and the sheriff's department officers accompanied jazz singer-songwriter Michael Bublé, who sang O Canada, and singer-songwriter Vanessa Carlton, who sang The Star-Spangled Banner accompanied by a celloist.
+Contemporary Christian music singer Amy Grant performed "God Bless America during the seventh inning stretch.
 Bublé's performance of "O Canada" was not televised until after the game in the Chicago area, while Carlton's performance was followed by fireworks that shot off the U.S. Cellular Field scoreboard.
 This was also the last All-Star game to have the stadium's public address announcer announce the all-star rosters and coaches; the game's play-by-play announcer (in this case, Joe Buck) proceeds that custom starting the next year's game and onwards.